 This series is part of the dataset: Texas Manufacturing Outlook Survey (Dallas FED)

 Download Full Dataset (.xlsx)Latest updates.
-Based on firms' responses to the Texas Manufacturing Outlook Survey carried out by the Dallas FED, the seasonally adjusted diffusion index for capital expenditures (share of CEOs seeing a recent increase minus share reporting a decrease) was 4.8 in October 2025, versus 13.3 in September.
+According to recent survey data about manufacturing firms in Texas, the seasonally adjusted diffusion index for capital expenditures (share of CEOs seeing a recent increase minus share reporting a decrease) was 9.8 in November 2025, compared to 4.8 in October.

 Sample.
-In this monthly series, there are 257 observations overall.
-The series covers the time period extending from June 2004 to October 2025.
+In the monthly time series shown in the chart, there are 258 data points overall.
+The time period covered by the series is from June 2004 to November 2025.

 Latest values